-As at March 31, 2017, the Company had a working capital deficiency (see note NON-GAAP MEASURES) of \$1,023,076 compared a working capital deficiency of \$883,498 at December 31, 2016.
+As at June 30, 2017, the Company had a working capital deficiency (see note NON-GAAP MEASURES) of \$699,159 compared to a working capital deficiency of \$883,498 at December 31, 2016.
 The Company is reviewing various strategic alternatives in order to rectify its negative working capital position.
+As a result of the financing obligations of Sulliden with regards to the Troilus transaction, upon closing of the Troilus transaction, this working capital deficiency would be rectified.